Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

 \subsection{PU-VALOR Dataset}

 One of the primary challenges in untrimmed audio-visual video understanding is the scarcity of datasets with fine-grained annotations for temporal audio-visual events.
-To tackle this issue, we propose a practical yet straightforward pipeline, as illustrated in \cref{fig:pipline}, to leverage existing audio-visual video dataset VALOR-32K~\cite{chen2023valor} with all trimmed videos to synthesize untrimmed videos with temporal labels, creating the PU-VALOR dataset.
+To tackle this issue, we propose a practical yet straightforward pipeline, as illustrated in \Cref{fig:pipline}, to utilize the existing VALOR-32K audio-visual dataset~\cite{chen2023valor}, which comprises exclusively trimmed videos.
+By synthesizing untrimmed videos with precise temporal labels, we have created the PU-VALOR dataset, that enable LLMs from learning the alignment between time, audio-visual events, and text token.